 You have probably heard the term “digital nomad” somewhere before.
+Gone are the days of renting office space and working from one single location for extended periods of time.
 One prediction claims that there will be about 1 billion people working as digital nomads by the year 2035.
 Perhaps it could really happen, as this kind of life/work style is becoming more and more popular without the signs of slowing down.

 And why would it?
 When you hear that someone is a digital nomad, the first thing you imagine is a person lying on some exotic beach, sipping a cocktail, and working from a laptop whenever he or she feels like it.

 But the reality, as it often shows, is somewhat different.